Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Experiments

-\paragraph{Evaluation Details.} Our evaluation pipeline follows a systematic approach: for each problem, we generate 64 distinct responses from each comparison model, with the exception of certain models (\ie OpenMath-Nemotron-32B, Qwen3-235B-A22B, GLM-Z1-Air, DeepSeek-R1, o3-mini (high) and Gemini 2.5 Pro Exp), for which, due to resource limitations and the relatively large scale of our dataset, we only conducted 8 samples.
-For the \texttt{Pass@1} metric, we compute the mean accuracy across all sampled responses to derive the final accuracy score.
-For the \texttt{Cons@64} and \texttt{Cons@8} metric, we implement majority voting to determine a consensus answer for each problem, subsequently calculating the average accuracy across the entire dataset.
-For generation hyperparameters, we adhere to established practices from previous research~\cite{deepseek_r1,qwq32b}, configuring locally-evaluated models with \texttt{temperature}, \texttt{top\_p}, \texttt{min\_p}, and \texttt{max\_token} set to $0.6$, $0.95$, $0$, and $32768$, respectively.
-For api-evaluated models (\ie GLM-Z1-Air, DeepSeek-R1, o3-mini (high) and Gemini 2.5 Pro Exp), we expand their \texttt{max\_token} limit to the maximum extent possible to unleash their reasoning capabilities better. {We have open-sourced all the samples (a dataset of 582,400 math reasoning samples with long chain-of-thought, generated from the 400 problems in OlymMATH across 28 models), an online data visualization tool and standard solutions for problems where all LLMs struggled in our repository, aiming to help the community analyze the problem-solving patterns and characteristics of LLMs (see Section \ref{section:eval} for further information).}
+Our evaluation pipeline generates 64 responses per problem for each model, except for resource-intensive models (\ie OpenMath-Nemotron-32B, Qwen3-235B-A22B, GLM-Z1-Air, DeepSeek-R1, o3-mini (high), and Gemini 2.5 Pro Exp), which are limited to 8 samples due to resource limitations and the relatively large scale of our dataset.
+For \texttt{Pass@1}, we compute mean accuracy across all sampled responses; for \texttt{Cons@64} and \texttt{Cons@8}, we apply majority voting to determine a consensus answer per problem.
+Following established practices~\cite{deepseek_r1,qwq32b}, locally-evaluated models use \texttt{temperature} = 0.6, \texttt{top\_p} = 0.95, \texttt{min\_p} = 0, and \texttt{max\_tokens} = 32768, while API-evaluated models (\ie GLM-Z1-Air, DeepSeek-R1, o3-mini (high), and Gemini 2.5 Pro Exp) use maximum available \texttt{max\_tokens} to fully leverage their reasoning capabilities.
+We open-source all 582,400 samples, an online visualization tool, and standard solutions for challenging problems to support community analysis of LLM reasoning patterns and characteristics (see Appendix~\ref{section:eval} for further information).

-\subsection{{Evaluation Results}}
+\subsubsection{{Evaluation Results}}

-In this part, we assess the performance of reasoning models on our benchmark.
-We present the evaluation results of OlymMATH-EN and OlymMATH-ZH in Table~\ref{performance-en} and Table~\ref{performance-zh}, respectively.
+In this part, we present the evaluation results of OlymMATH (EN) and OlymMATH (ZH) in Table~\ref{performance}. {Due to space constraints, we include only representative models in the main text, and full results are provided in Tables~\ref{performance-en-full} and~\ref{performance-zh-full} in Appendix.}